polytechnice-si/3A-GL-DiceGame/README.md

 ### Tests [JUnit]

-We use unit tests to model our acceptance criteria and automate the verification of our dice.
-Operationalizing the _definition of done_ is one of the good side effect of testing your code.
+We use unit tests to model our acceptance criteria and automate the assessment of our task.
+Operationalizing the _definition of done_ is one of the good side effects (among others) of testing your code.

 We need to test that: _(i)_ throwing a dice returns a value, and that _(ii)_ a value not in [1,6] will throw an exception.
-The first test is easy: we'll throw the dice a _good enough_ number of time, and assess that the returned values are in range.
+The first test is easy: we'll throw the dice a _good enough_ number of times, and assess that the returned values are in range.
+It does not mean that the definition of our Dice is always correct, but that it is correct based on a _good enough_ number of experiments.

 But how to implement the second one, as it is not possible with this implementation ?

 The _naive_ answer is to extend the `Random` concept into a `NoRandom` one.
 This extension will be configurable considering that one can configure which value will be returned when the `nextInt(int): int` method is called.
-We'll use it in our test suite to check that the exception is thrown when necessary.
+We use this new class it in our test suite to check that the exception is thrown when necessary.

 ```java
 package god;